Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 # You can use the set_volume method to set the volume of a chord type
 a = C('Emaj7')
 a.set_volume(80)
-# You can also use the set function or the advanced syntax % to set the volume as the third argument after the first note length and interval
+# You can also use the set function or the advanced syntax % to set the volume as the third argument after the first note duration and interval
 a = a.set(1/8,1/8,80)
 a = a % (1/8,1/8,80)
 ```